History of the Puritans under King Charles I: The Long Parliament attacks Laudianism and considers the Root and Branch Petition, 1640–1642

 Parliament passed a Militia Ordinance which raised a militia, but provided that the militia should be controlled by Parliament.
-The king, of course, refused to sign this bill.
+The king refused to sign this bill.
 A major split between Parliament and the king occurred on 15 March 1642, when Parliament declared that "the People are bound by the Ordinance for the Militia, though it has not received the Royal Assent", the first time a Parliament had declared its acts to operate without receiving royal assent.
 Under these circumstances, the political nation began to divide itself into Roundheads and Cavaliers.
 The first clash between the royalists and the parliamentarians came in the April 1642 Siege of Hull, which began when the military governor appointed by Parliament, Sir John Hotham refused to allow Charles' forces access to military material in Kingston upon Hull.
 In August, the king officially raised his standard at Nottingham and the First English Civil War was underway.